Bridge over Troubled Water (song): Other covers

 Willie Nelson covered the song in the closing ceremony of the 2002 Winter Olympics in Salt Lake City.

 Mary J. Blige, David Foster, and Andrea Bocelli performed the song on January 31, 2010, during the 52nd Grammy Awards ceremony, in the context of raising awareness for the victims of the Haiti earthquake.
 This version reached number 75 on the US Billboard Hot 100.

 For BBC Children in Need in 2012, over 2,500 children sang the song in unison from 15 towns across the UK.
 The performance started in the studio before cutting between the choirs as they sang giving each choir around 15 seconds on air, this was all done in real time.
 However 5 of the choirs were not included in the link up shown on the night and were instead shown later on the highlights show.

 They were led by Aled Jones who conducted the choir in the London studio.

 The Choirs sang from: London at BBC Television Centre the studio where the main telethon was held, Aberdeen at The Beach Ballroom, Northumberland at The Alnwick Garden, Swindon at Steam: Museum of the Great Western Railway, Birmingham at The Mailbox, Belfast at The Broadcasting House, East Sussex at Glyndebourne, Cardiff at The BBC Hoddinott Hall, Scunthorpe at Baths Hall and Winchester at Intech.
 The choirs not included were: Cambridge at West Road Concert Hall, Exeter at The Forum Library, Exeter University, Leicestershire at Conkers Discovery Centre, Rotherham at Magna Science Adventure Centre and Salford at The BBC Philharmonic Studio at MediaCityUK.

 On December 9, 2013, Tessanne Chin covered the song on season 5 of NBC's singing competition The Voice for the semifinal round.
 The song went to the number one spot on iTunes within 12 hours, with her becoming the first contestant to achieve the top chart position at the end of an applicable voting window that season.

 "A Bridge over You", a charity single recorded and released independently by the Lewisham and Greenwich NHS Choir, the choir of the Lewisham and Greenwich NHS Trust located in south-east London, was a mashup of "Bridge over Troubled Water" and Coldplay's 2005 single "Fix You", with additional arrangement by the choir's conductor, Peter Mitchell.
 It reached number one on the UK Singles Chart at Christmas 2015.

 In August 2019, Kodi Lee covered the song on America's Got Talent in the quarter-finals of the competition.
-Simon Cowell revealed that Paul Simon personally signed off to allow him to sing the song within thirty minutes of the show producers asking for permission.
+Simon Cowell revealed that Paul Simon personally signed off to allow Lee to sing the song within thirty minutes of the show's producers asking for permission.